 Exhibitions at the Sacramento History Museum

-Visitors to the Sacramento History Museum have the unique opportunity to delve into multiple aspects of the rich and diverse history of the Sacramento region.
-By exploring both permanent and temporary exhibitions, visitors gain a deeper understanding of the development of Sacramento City and County, and its unique place in the history of California and the nation.
-These exhibitions are developed by the curatorial staff at the Center for Sacramento History, and feature objects and artifacts from the City of Sacramento's historical collections.
+Visitors to the Sacramento History Museum delve into our region’s rich and diverse heritage.
+Our permanent and temporary exhibitions present the development of Sacramento City and County.
+These exhibitions are developed by the curatorial staff at the Center for Sacramento History.

 Trouble in River City

 During the midst of the Great Depression, Sacramento played host to a long-sunning criminal trial that captivated the nation.
 Trouble in River City tells the story of eighteen farm labor organizers who were tried for Criminal Syndicalism – the attempt to overthrow the government by violent means.
-Utilizing trial transcripts, documents and photographs, the exhibit will investigate the trial that played out for nearly four months and included such sensational elements as faked kidnappings, beatings, and media leaks.
+The trial played out for nearly four months and included such sensational elements as faked kidnappings, beatings, and media leaks.

 The Agricultural Gallery